Chapter 1 - The Last Sun Day

 “Nothing quite as exciting.
 Some petrified wood and a few stones.”

-He strolled into the home office, which was a tiny room situated by the front door, and pulled out the purple-green stone for his rock collection, but to his surprise, there wasn’t a container slot available, so instead, he placed it on his aug-desk next to a framed family photo.
+He strolled into the home office, which was a tiny room by the front door, and pulled out the purple-green stone for his rock collection.
+To his surprise, there was no container slot available, so he placed it on the office aug-desk next to a framed family photo.

 After dinner, and after Kassie and Little Mae were tucked in for the night, Xander went back into his room and plopped on the bed.
 With a wave of his armband over a sensor, a television aug-screen appeared.
-It unfolded from a hidden box, then stretched across the width of the bed frame.
+It unfolded from a hidden box and stretched across the width of the bed frame.
 Noise boomed around him.

 “With the Volaress program approaching its twenty-one-year anniversary, officials reflect on the success of the program.
 Since its genesis in 2063, eleven of the twelve Volaress ships have been completed over the remaining major cities of the world.
 After the devastation of the Hong Kong Typhoon of 2077, Volaress XI is nearing completion, ushering in the finalization of the program and a new era for humanity.
-Get your tickets now, before the ships reach full capacity.”
+Still don’t have your tickets onboard?
+Apply for the Volaress Draft today for a chance to get tickets before the ships reach full capacity.”

-“In other news, climate scientists who have studied the Pacific Northwest Earthquake and Tsunami of 2074, commonly known as The Western Fracture, which decimated nearly 85% of the coast, are examining new findings in the environmental factors that led up to it.
+“In other news, climate scientists who have studied the Pacific Northwest Earthquake and Tsunami of 2074, commonly known as the Western Fracture, which decimated nearly eighty-five percent of the Puget Sound, are examining new findings in the environmental factors that led up to it.
 Ten years later, with the rise in global storm intensity and the Volaress program not yet complete, we can only hope . . .”

 “Turn it off,” Lyza said, appearing at the bedroom door.
 “I don’t want the girls to overhear.”